 224,000 IDPs from Kosovo, 150,000 refugees, and an approximate number of 23,000 asylum seekers in EU countries per year as well as especially vulnerable persons in Serbia. (source: UNHCR)

-- to frame a very clear picture of the factors in Serbia determining access to sustainable income
+to frame a very clear picture of the factors in Serbia determining access to sustainable income for the target group

-and combine both into a gap analysis, giving a concrete idea of useful training and support measures, which will also be of use to the whole donor community
+and combine both into a gap analysis, in order to build up a concrete idea of useful training and support measures, which will also be of use to the whole donor community

 The EC award offered under the Aeneas Programme amounted to 80% of the total required for ‘Employed, Empowered’.
 The EC Grant amounted to 559.867 EUR.
 For the full budget of 699.834 EUR, match funding of 139.967 EUR was needed.

 ‘Employed, Empowered’ was a very successful project due to its large impact in the region, positive and effective results, and encouraging feedback.
 The network of ten helpdesks provided 29,147 services to 8,292 individuals in 2008 and 7,155 individuals in 2009.
 Approximately 26% of the beneficiaries were refugees, 40% were IDPs, and 34% were former refugees with Serbian citizenship.
 The ratio of males and females accessing the help-desks was nearly equal, with 49.4% of beneficiaries being male and 50.6% being female.